 Auto loans

 Auto loans are typically used to buy or refinance new or used cars, as well as motorcycles, boats, and other vehicles.
 These are secured installment loans that are repaid over a fixed period of time, usually from 24 to 84 months.
-The average term of an auto loan in the fourth quarter of 2024 was about 68 months for a new car and nearly 67.5 months for a used car.1
+The average term of an auto loan in the third quarter of 2025 was about 69 months for a new car and about 67.5 months for a used car.1

 Mortgages